 When essential oils aren’t the right choice, hydrosols give aromatherapists a more delicate option to work with.

 And using a hydrosol in addition to an essential oil allows an aromatherapist to get the full spectrum of the plant’s benefits—the oil-based components and the water-based ones.

 Another interesting difference between hydrosols and oils is their aromas.
-Since the two substances contain different components, an essential oil and hydrosol produced from the same plant will often (but not always) have different aromas.
+Since the two substances contain different components, an essential oil and hydrosol produced from the same plant matter will often (but not always) have a different aroma.
 For example, myrrh hydrosol often smells different from myrrh essential oil.
 Lavender hydrosol, however, smells similar to lavender essential oil.